 Whether your event is a company milestone or birthday, an employee's retirement party, or a holiday event, use these tips to plan an alcohol safe event.

-- It is never okay for employees and applicants to drink alcohol during a job interview.
+For instance, it should never be OK for employees and applicants to drink alcohol during a job interview.
 Drinking at lunch job interviews should also be discouraged.
 You need to assess the applicant's fit with your organization without the influence of alcohol.
 And, if you're considering drinking with a client or customer, drink only if the client is drinking, and the recommended limit in a client or customer meeting is one glass of wine or a beer.

-- Make sure your bartenders are clear that they are not to serve alcohol to any person who appears to be inebriated.
-They are also not allowed to serve alcohol to any person who appears to be under the legal drinking age.
+Make sure your bartenders are clear that they are not to serve alcohol to any person who appears to be inebriated.
 Bartenders must card these employees just as if they were attempting to order booze in a local tavern.
-Serving alcohol to minors (often interns) is the most significant liability for employers who serve alcohol at work events.

-- Recruit your managers and event planning committee members, in advance, to keep their eyes open for employees who may be overindulging.
+Recruit your managers and event planning committee members, in advance, to keep their eyes open for employees who may be overindulging.
 Offer the employee a ride home, call a cab, or make certain that a designated non-drinking driver takes the wheel.
-(HR employees often leave events early so as to not inhibit employee fun so they may not be your best event policing employees.)

 You may also want to consider asking employees to review and sign a document that provides company alcoholic beverage guidelines and that informs employees they are liable for their behavior at company-sponsored events.

-Alcohol can be a festive addition to a company event, but employee guidelines, company culture and customs, appropriate planning, and observation at the event will ensure that employees live to work another day.
-At company events, as in your workplace, employee safety is your paramount concern.
+Alcohol can be a festive addition to a company event, but at company events, as in your workplace, employee safety is your top concern.